cianleypoldt/zenoa-engine/README.md

 Read about implementation details [here](docs/engine-architecture.md).

-Zenoa was created as an educational project at age 17.
-While it functions as a working simulation engine, its primary purpose is to help users learn about physics simulations.
+Zenoa was created as an educational project at the age of 17.
+While it functions as a working physics engine, its primary purpose is to assist users in learning about rigid-body simulation.

 ---